Why Opal Stopped Chasing Revenue – Kenneth Schlenker, Opal

 David Barnard:

 That's amazing.
-Another thing you did share in that presentation is a question you ask yourself of where to draw the line in freemium.
-And I think this is a little counterintuitive, but I think really important to dig into.
-So you said, would a non-payer recommend the app?
-If no, give away more.
-Why?
+Another thing you did share in that presentation is a question you ask yourself of where to draw the line of freemium.
+I think this is a little counterintuitive, but I think really important to dig into.
+You said, "Would a non-payer recommend the app?
+If no, give away more."

 Kenneth Schlenker: